JBGruber/askgpt/cran-comments.md

 ## Submission

-This release fixes a bug that kept the functions from printing output
+This release fixes a bug made the package ignore user options in some cases and adds a new RStudio addin.

 ## Test environments